quantcert/quantcert.github.io/contextualityDegree/README.md

     ./qontextium 2 --subspaces 1

+Example files are provided in the `misc` folder, you can run them like this

+    ./qontextium 2 --import ./misc/qa_grid.txt

 #### Graph Visualization

 There are multiple filters you can use to visualize the contextual graphs :